-400 Appendix A: Source code
+Appendix A: Source code

-We report here the parts of the Delft3D code which were modified to include the effect of β according to equation (3).
+We report here the parts of the Delft3D code which were modified to include the effect of β according to Eq.
+(3).
 Such modification is made in the subroutine heatu.f90.

-At surface layer, the original source code lists:
+At the surface layer, the original source code lists the following: